mauveferret/ISInCa/docs/console_mode.md

 ` java -jar isinca.jar -c configs/isinca.xml`

-where  `configs/isinca.xml` is the path to the config file named *[`isinca.xml`](https://github.com/mauveferret/ISInCa/blob/master/out/isinca.xml)* (by and large, the config file name may be any) with instructions for ISInCa.
+where  `configs/isinca.xml` is the path to the config file named *[`isinca.xml`](https://github.com/mauveferret/ISInCa/blob/master/out/isinca.xml)*
+(the config file name may be any) with instructions for ISInCa.
 You can specify the path to config either relatively to executable (without slash in the beginning, like in example) or absolutely.

 ### Configuration file